Table of contents

 Valuation policy

-the roles and responsibilities of persons for the oversight and management of valuation processes and procedures, including the Board, relevant Board committees and senior management;
+The valuation governance framework must include a Board-approved valuation policy which, at a minimum, outlines: the roles and responsibilities of persons for the oversight and management of valuation processes and procedures, including the Board, relevant Board committees and senior management; |

 It is important that the Board has adequate expertise and resources available to it to support a robust valuations framework.
 A Board may consider delegating oversight of valuation processes to a Board committee, for example, the Board Investment Committee or a Valuation Committee.